This section contains the following key information:

 General information about clinical trials is also available from the NCI Web site.Adverse Effects

-The U.S. Food and Drug Administration (FDA) has accepted the determination by various companies that their lycopene-containing products meet the FDA’s requirements for the designation of Generally Recognized as Safe (GRAS).References
+The FDA has accepted the determination by various companies that their lycopene-containing products meet the FDA’s requirements for the designation of Generally Recognized as Safe (GRAS).References

 - Kopec R, Schwartz SJ, Hadley C: Lycopene.
 In: Coates PM, Betz JM, Blackman MR, et al., eds.: Encyclopedia of Dietary Supplements.
 2nd ed.
 New York, NY: Informa Healthcare, 2010, pp 504-17.